 Goals, Objectives, and Competencies

-To educate students to conduct themselves with a professionalism appropriate to the complex nature of clinical psychology, and that is founded on reflexivity, interpersonal competence, ethical principles, and a deep respect for cultural diversity.
+GOAL 1: To educate students to conduct themselves with a professionalism appropriate to the complex nature of clinical psychology and that is founded on reflexivity, interpersonal and interdisciplinary competence, ethical principles, and a deep respect for individual and cultural diversity.

 1.1 Students will acquire and demonstrate knowledge, skills, and attitudes in reflecting on, critically evaluating, and improving one's professional practice.